Jontsu/huffmanLZ/documentation/implementation.md

 The final output will be a sequence of codes.
 The exact sequence of codes will depend on the bit length used to represent each code.
 Sequences are added to the dictionary such that the longest matching sequence in the data is replaced with its corresponding code, resulting in more efficient compression for repeating sequences.

 ### Utility functions
-- bits_to_bytes function converts a string of bits to a bytearray, padding with zeros if necessary.
-It returns the number of padding bits and the bytearray.
+- bits_to_bytes function converts a string of bits to a bytearray, padding with zeros on the left side if necessary.
+It returns the number of padding bits and the bytearray as separate values.
-- bytes_to_bits function converts a bytearray back to the original bit string, removing any padding bits.
+- bytes_to_bits function converts a bytearray back to the original bit string, removing any padding bits from the left side.

 ## Performance Metrics